SMSpp-Project/smspp-project/CONTRIBUTING.md

 2. Update the Changelog accordingly.
    The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).

+   Say in the commit itself what it changes, with the trailer

+       Changelog: Added
+       Changelog-entry: `MCFSolver::get_var_direction()`, which writes the
+         cycle of negative cost that certifies the unboundedness of the flow

+   where the first line is one of the sections of the format (`Added`, `Changed`, `Deprecated`, `Removed`, `Fixed`, `Security`) and the second is the entry as it will read in the `CHANGELOG.md`, carried on as many lines as it takes.
+The entry is written when the work is done and is understood, rather than reconstructed at the release out of a year of commits, and `changelog draft` collects the trailers of a release into the draft of its changelog.

+   A commit that changes nothing worth telling — a rename of a local variable, a comment, the formatting of a file — says so with `[skip changelog]` anywhere in its message.

+   The pipeline holds this: `changelog check` reads the `CHANGELOG.md` of the project and complains about what does not keep the format, and on a merge request `changelog coverage` asks for a trailer, or the marker, or an entry of `[Unreleased]` covering each of its commits.
+The tool is `changelog` in the umbrella, and works on one repository at a time with `--repo`.

 3. The version is derived automatically from the most recent git tag (see `cmake/DeriveVersion.cmake`), so there is no version number to bump by hand: cutting a release is just tagging the release commit, e.g. `git tag x.y.z`.